remult/remult/docs/tutorials/react/deployment.md

 ## Prepare for Production

 In this tutorial, we'll deploy both the React app and the API server as [one server-side app](https://create-react-app.dev/docs/deployment/#other-solutions), and redirect all non-API requests to return the React app.

-We will deploy an ESM server project
+We will deploy an ESM node server project

 In addition, to follow a few basic production best practices, we'll use [compression](https://www.npmjs.com/package/compression) middleware to improve performance and [helmet](https://www.npmjs.com/package/helmet) middleware for security

 1. Install `compression` and `helmet`.